jdlich/cas-docs/content/chapters/07-services-management.md

 The services registry has only one role, but the key of that role is configured in cas.properties, so you can use something other than ROLE_ADMIN if you want -- that might make sense if you reconfigured Spring Security to use an external user details service that has more roles in it beyond the single in-or-out role used for the CAS Services Registry.

-Usernames enumerated in the user details service with authority ROLE_ADMIN will be able to access the Services Registry interface.
+Usernames enumerated in the user details service with authority `ROLE_ADMIN` will be able to access the Services Registry interface.
 All other users will be denied access.

 ### URL to the Services Management UI ###

-The CAS Services Management UI is available at the path /services/ within your CAS server.
-If your CAS webapp is named "cas" and you've deployed it at http://localhost:8080, then the URL to the CAS server services management UI is http://localhost:8080/cas/services or, if you're using SSL, https://localhost:8443/cas/services .
+The CAS Services Management UI is available at the path `/services/` within your CAS server.
+If your CAS webapp is named "cas" and you've deployed it at `http://localhost:8080`, then the URL to the CAS server services management UI is `http://localhost:8080/cas/services` or, if you're using SSL, `https://localhost:8443/cas/services`.

 ### Using the Web-based services registry administrative UI ###